 News & Events - 2017

-CSD Receives OAR Outstanding Scientific Paper Award and CIRES IRP Grant9 June 2017
+CSD Receives OAR Outstanding Scientific Paper Award9 June 2017

 OAR restarted the Outstanding Scientific Paper Award this year after a few off-line years with only 5 of 25 nominated papers receiving an award.
 Our selected paper presents the chemical mechanism underlying the large wintertime ozone increases observed in the Utah Uintah Basin oil and gas region.
 It is a tour de force showcasing our skills in instrumentation, measurement strategy, the interpretation of atmospheric chemical observations, and working with stakeholders to diagnose and describe a complex and unexpected chemical phenomenon.
 Success in reaching this understanding required a multi-year effort by the large author group.
 Pete Edwards, a former CIRES scientist at CSD, is the first author and currently at the University of York.
 Steve Brown will accept the award and speak about the paper at the OAR awards ceremony on June 16 at the NOAA Auditorium in Silver Spring.